 The advent of machines forced scholars to rethink the distinction between volitional and passive motion.
 Like living beings, machines are self-moving and thus mimic volitional motion.
 However, careful observation shows that every part in a machine is moved by another, so their motion is in fact passive.
 Are living beings also machines?
 Are human actions examples of passive motion as well?
-The accumulation of observations in the last 100 years made it clear that volitional movement indeed has the same physical properties as passive movement in non-living systems.
-A distinction between the two types
+The accumulation of observations in the last 100 years made it clear that volitional movement^{} indeed has the same physical prop-